 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

-Site selection studies were made in 1974 and 1975, and the Gulnar–Akkuyu location was found suitable for the construction of the first NPP.
-In 1976, the Atomic Energy Commission granted a site licence for Akkuyu.
+Site selection studies were made in 1974 and 1975, and the GulnarAkkuyu location was found suitable for the construction of the first NPP.
+In 1976, the Atomic Energy Commission granted a site license for Akkuyu.
 In 1977, a bid was prepared, and the ASEA-ATOM and STAL-LAVAL companies were awarded the contract.
 Contract negotiations continued until 1980.
-However, in September 1980, due to the Swedish government’s decision to withdraw a loan guarantee, the project was cancelled.
+However, in September 1980, the withdrawal of a loan guarantee led to the projects cancellation.

 In July 2000, after a series of delays, the government decided to postpone the project.

-The Regulation Regarding the Principles, Procedures, and Incentives for the Contracts and the Contest that will be made within the context of Law on the Construction and Operation of Nuclear Power Plants and the Sale of the Energy Generated was published in the Official Gazette on 19 March 2008.
+The Regulation Regarding the Principles, Procedures, and Incentives for the Contracts and the Contest that will be made within the context of the Law on the Construction and Operation of Nuclear Power Plants and the Sale of the Energy Generated was published in the Official Gazette on 19 March 2008.
 The purpose of the regulation is to regulate the procedures and principles regarding the construction and operation of NPPs for electrical energy production, and to regulate energy sales.

 In accordance with this, the Turkish Atomic Energy Authority (TAEK) issued a set of criteria that establish general principles to ideally be met by investors.

 Only one consortium bid for the competition.
 After evaluating the technical documents provided by the consortium, TAEK announced, on 19 December 2008, that the proposed NPP met TAEKs criteria.

 The last envelope provided by the consortium on 24 September 2008, including the energy sale unit price, was opened by TETAS on 19 January 2009.
 After assessment, the competition performed on 24 September 2008 was canceled by TETAS on 20 November 2009.

+22.214.171.124.
 Akkuyu Nuclear Power Plant

-Direct negotiations with the Russian Federation to build an NPP on the Akkuyu site in Turkey started in February 2010, and concluded with an intergovernmental agreement (IGA) based on a buildownoperate (BOO) model.
+Direct negotiations with the Russian Federation to build an NPP on the Akkuyu site in Türkiye started in February 2010 and concluded with an intergovernmental agreement (IGA) based on a buildownoperate (BOO) model.
 The agreement was signed on 12 May 2010.
-It aims to build nuclear capacity in Turkey through mutual cooperation, ranging from NPP construction and operation in Akkuyu–Mersin, to decommissioning.
+It aims to build nuclear capacity in Türkiye through mutual cooperation, ranging from NPP construction and operation in AkkuyuMersin, to decommissioning.

 APC applied to the Ministry of the Environment and Urbanism (MoEU) for an environmental impact assessment (EIA) on 2 December 2011 and submitted the EIA to MoEU on 6 December 2013.
 An affirmative decision was given on 1 December 2014.

-APC obtained an electricity generation licence (EGL) for 49 years from EMRA on 15 June 2017.
+APC obtained an electricity generation licence for 49 years from EMRA on 15 June 2017.
 In addition, APC and TETAS signed a power purchase agreement (PPA) on 30 December 2017.

 The Turkish party allocated Akkuyu site to the project company free of charge until the decommissioning of the NPP.